-Who Should Apply: Volunteer naturalists must enjoy working with diverse audiences, have a passion to teach and learn from others and be comfortable with public speaking.
+Who Should Apply: Volunteer naturalists should enjoy working with diverse audiences, have a passion to teach and learn from others, and be comfortable with public speaking.

-Training Requirements: Volunteer naturalists must complete a formal training offered by the International Crane Foundation each spring or equivalent sessions.
-During these trainings, you will meet other Volunteer Naturalists, share your knowledge and expertise and learn program specifics.
+Training Requirements: Volunteer naturalists must complete a formal training offered by the International Crane Foundation each spring or an equivalent session.
+During this training, you will meet other Volunteer Naturalists, share your knowledge and expertise, and learn program specifics.
 Scheduled training sessions will cover: